 Martin led the county’s municipalities in forming the Municipal Emergency Response Team, whose law enforcement members have responded to high-risk situations since 2001.

-In 2005, he started a bad check restitution program that has recovered more than $500,000 for victims of bad check offenses and has generated more than $60,000 in revenue for the county.
+In 2005, he started a bad check restitution program that has recovered more than $500,000 for victims of bad check offenses and has generated thousands of dollars in revenue for the county.

 Also in 2005, Martin formed the Homicide Task Force, whose detectives have investigated numerous cases and have made arrests in recent and previously unsolved homicides.